Caravan and Tow Vehicle Dynamics

 The unstable result is shown in Figure 1.

-Locating the hitch over the tow vehicle’s rear axle/s eliminated side forces.
-It solved the problem.
+Locating the hitch over the tow vehicle’s rear axle/s eliminated side forces (Figure 2) solved the problem.
 It also led to the semi-trailer concept.
 The transport industry adopted it world-wide.
 It has been used ever since.